turingschool/backend-curriculum-site/module3/lessons/jquery_and_dom.md

 * Append `<span class="died">(Died)<span>` to the the `term` column.
 * **Bonus**: Add a radio button before the number in each row.

+## DOM Competition

+With your partner, you have 10 minutes to create the most impressive CodePen.
+Create a new pen, and use jQuery to manipulate the DOM in at least FOUR different ways.
+Extra points for 🦄Sparkle and Delight🦄.

 ## Final CFU

 * What is jQuery?
 What is it so popular?